daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 26. Converting from Arrays to Deeper Trees

 Let's try creating a deeper tree structure.
 This time we have 4 separate arrays each containing lists, videos, boxarts, and bookmarks respectively.
 Each object has a parent id, indicating its parent.
 We want to build an array of list objects, each with a name and a videos array.
 The videos array will contain the video's id, title, bookmark time, and smallest boxart url.

+### 27. Stock Ticker

+Let's try an easier question.
+Let's say we have a collection of all of the prices for NASDAQ stocks over time.
+Every time the price of a stock changes on the NASDAQ ticker an entry is added to this collection.
+Let's say that ten days ago you bought shares in Microsoft, and now you want to print all of the MSFT share prices since then.
+Filter the collection for MSFT trades starting from ten days ago and print each price record (including the time stamp) using the print() function